A Guide to Mönchsberg, Salzburg (Going There & Things to Do)

 Before you reach the Hotel Schloss Mönchstein, you’ll see a staircase on your right.
 It leads down to Humboldt Terrace, a viewpoint with an unobstructed panorama of Salzburg.

 At this viewpoint, you’ll find an information board that tells a piece of Salzburg history, making it a hidden gem for history buffs like me!
+You can check the exact location of the vantage point in the resources section of this post.

 The board says that there was another castle in Salzburg before.